Alexandria Home Solutions Logo

 • Energy inefficiency: Gaps or spaces around the door can allow drafts, increasing heating and cooling costs.

-• Security risks: A door that doesn’t sit properly in the frame may not close securely, making your home more vulnerable to intruders.
+• Security risks: A door that doesn’t sit properly in the door frame may not close securely, making your home more vulnerable to intruders.

 With these points in mind, let’s get started on how to measure your exterior door correctly.